Home » Symptoms » Dog Symptoms A-Z » Very Dark Diarrhea, Tarry Stool (Melena)

 Basics and possible causes

-The black color of the stool in melena is caused by bleeding in the upper gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, which can be due to various causes.
-This bleeding is metabolized by the digestive process, giving the stool a tarry consistency and color.
-This can indicate a variety of underlying conditions.
+The black color of the stool in melena is caused by bleeding in the upper gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, which can be attributed to various causes.
+This bleeding is metabolized through the digestive process, giving the stool a tar-like consistency and color.
+This can indicate a variety of underlying diseases.

-Other possible causes include severe infections, foreign bodies that injure the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, and poisonings that damage the mucous membrane.
-Systemic diseases such as kidney or liver failure can also affect the mucous membrane of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract and cause bleeding.
+Other possible causes include severe infections, foreign bodies that injure the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, and poisoning that damages the mucous membrane.
+Systemic diseases such as kidney or liver failure can also affect the lining of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract and cause bleeding.

 Typical accompanying symptoms